jchip/fynjs/packages/aveazul/README.md

 - `props(obj)` - Resolve object properties
 - `defer()` - Create a deferred promise
 - `promisify(fn, options?)` - Convert callback-style functions to promises (preserves original function properties)
+- `fromNode(fn, options?)` - Convert Node-style callback functions to promise-returning functions
+- `fromCallback(fn, options?)` - Alias for fromNode
 - `each(items, fn)` - Iterate over array elements
 - `reduce(array, fn, initialValue?)` - Reduce array elements
 - `method(fn)` - Creates a method that returns a promise resolving to the value returned by the original function
 - `throw(reason)` - Return rejected promise
 - `promisifyAll(target, options?)` - Convert all methods of an object/class to promises
 - `using(resources, fn)` - Manage resources with automatic cleanup
+- `join(...values, handler?)` - Wait for multiple promises and pass their resolved values as separate arguments to the handler function.
+If no handler is provided, behaves like Promise.all

 ### PromisifyAll Options